Medicare Billing Privilege Revocations & Appeals

 About CMS’ Revocation Authority and Related Issues

 CMS has many tools in its arsenal to root out health care and medicare fraud and recover payments improperly dispersed by Medicare.
-While ZPIC audits have and continue to be one preventative measure allowing CMS to identify and act on red flags, the agency has increasingly weaponized its authoritative powers.
+While UPIC audits have and continue to be one preventative measure allowing CMS to identify and act on red flags, the agency has increasingly weaponized its authoritative powers.

 - In 2006, federal health care regulatory changes gave CMS its ability to revoke the billing privileges of a provider enrolled in Medicare, though only in limited circumstances.